anitab-org/bridge-in-tech-backend/.github/README.md

-# Bridge-In-Tech (android)
+# Bridge-In-Tech (backend)

 ## Contributing

 **This project is under active development**

-Bridge-In-Tech is an extension of Mentorship System that allows industry companies, mentors and students to actively contribute to one another.
+Bridge-In-Tech is an application that allows industries/companies, mentors and students to actively collaborate to one another.

-This is the Android client of Bridge-In-Tech.
+This is the backend client of Bridge-In-Tech.

-Please read our [Contributing Guidelines](https://github.com/anitab-org/bridge-in-tech-backend/blob/develop/.github/CONTRIBUTING.md), [Code of Conduct](https://github.com/anitab-org/bridge-in-tech-backend/blob/develop/.github/CODE_OF_CONDUCT.md) and [Reporting Guidelines](https://github.com/anitab-org/bridge-in-tech-backend/blob/develop/.github/REPORTING_GUIDELINES.md) thoroughly.
+Please read our [Contributing Guidelines](.github/CONTRIBUTING.md), [Code of Conduct](.github/CODE_OF_CONDUCT.md) and [Reporting Guidelines](.github/REPORTING_GUIDELINES.md) thoroughly.

 ## Branches